So you want to get bigger and stronger, like this guy.

 - Friday – Weighted Lunges, Weighted Dips, Weighted Chin Ups, Reverse Crunches.

 Each day has a leg exercise, push exercise, pull exercise, and some core work.
-If you want to learn how to do all of the exercises above with perfect form, check out our Strength Training 101 series.

 How many sets and reps should I do?